refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ✔ Choose a project template · refine(Vite)
 ✔ What would you like to name your project?: · refine-airtable ✔ Choose your backend service to connect: · Airtable
-✔ Do you want to use a UI Framework?: · no
+✔ Do you want to use a UI Framework?: · Headless
 ✔ Do you want to add example pages?: · no
 ✔ Do you need any Authentication logic?: · none
 ✔ Do you need i18n (Internationalization) support?: · no